microsoft/pxt-arcade/docs/touchdevelop.md

 using touch interfaces.

-MakeCode is based on the [TypeScript](http://www.typescriptlang.org) language, which is a superset JavaScript and compiles to plain JavaScript, a standards-based language supported on all modern web browsers.
-Furthermore, MakeCode uses two robust and supported editors, Google's [Blockly](https://developers.google.com/blockly/) and Microsoft's [Monaco](https://github.com/Microsoft/monaco-editor).
+MakeCode is based on the [TypeScript](http://www.typescriptlang.org) language, which is a superset of JavaScript; TypeScript compiles to plain JavaScript, a standards-based language supported on all modern web browsers.

+Furthermore, MakeCode uses
+two robust and supported editors, Google's [Blockly](https://developers.google.com/blockly/) and Microsoft's [Monaco](https://github.com/Microsoft/monaco-editor).

+## Courses

+TBD

 ## Game Engines

-Both Touch Develop and MakeCode have sprite-base game engines.
+Both Touch Develop and MakeCode have sprite-based 2D game engines, with some minor differences.
+Both include
+- a simple 2D game engine with basic physics;
+- sprites, along with the ability to create/import color bitmaps;
+- sounds;
+- scoring;
+- keyboard control

+## Documentation

+TBD

+## Tutorials

+Touch Develop supported a step-by-step tutorial mode that introduced the features of the editor.
+MakeCode tutorials give examples of the Blockly programs